 - FreeStyle Libre 14 day Reader

 - Yellow USB Cable

 - Interactive Tutorial on USB

-- Power Adapter Quick Start Guide
+- Power Adapter

+Quick Start Guide

+- User's Manual

+Ouick Reference Guide

 The Reader is used to get glucose readings from your Sensor.
 It can store approximately 90-days of glucose history and notes you enter about activities, such as taking insulin, eating food, or exercising.
 This information can help you understand how these activities affect your glucose.